 Home Remedies for Dry Cough During Pregnancy

-Home remedies for a dry cough during pregnancy include incorporating a healthy diet rich in vitamins and minerals.
+Home remedies for dry cough during pregnancy include incorporating a healthy diet rich in vitamins and minerals.
 Foods rich in zinc boost immunity and provide relief from a dry cough.
-Another good cure is staying hydrated throughout the day and including foods rich in Vitamin C like kiwis, tomatoes, oranges, grapefruits, et al. Taking cough syrup during pregnancy is another remedy for cough and sore throat.
+Another good cure is staying hydrated throughout the day and including foods rich in Vitamin C, like kiwis, tomatoes, oranges, grapefruits, et al. Taking cough syrup during pregnancy is another remedy for cough and sore throat.
 Other easy remedies include:

 - Get enough sleep to help heal your body and stimulate recovery.
-A good rest beats infections and diseases better than anything else
+A good rest beats infections and diseases better than anything else.

-- Suck on a slice of lemon sprayed with a pinch of black pepper to reduce the intensity of cough.
+- Suck on a slice of lemon sprayed with a pinch of black pepper to reduce the intensity of the cough.

 - Eat 2 to 3 pieces of chopped or grated raw garlic with your meals to alleviate the symptoms of a dry cough.